+- 1 The project

+- 2 Classes and inheritance

+- Scope

-- Scope - const for objects and members
+- const for objects and members

-3 Rules of thumb
+- 3 Rules of thumb

+- 4 Advice

+Project, News

-- ► 2-4 people per group.
-List of students looking for project partners on the course web page. - ▶ Develop a news server (two versions) and a text-based client. - Write a report, hand in the report and your programs no later than Tuesday, April 21
+- ➤ 2-4 people per group.
+Use the Canvas discussion to find project partners. - ▶ Develop a news server (two versions) and a text-based client. - ► Write a report, hand in the report and your programs no later than Wednesday, May 4